 4. Eliminating Supply Chain Fraud

 The trading of counterfeit goods is rising steadily, already accounting for 3.3% of global trade in 2019.
-Fake goods infringe on copyright and trademarks, and profits are generated by organized criminal gangs, siphoning resources from corporations and governments.
+Fake goods infringe on copyright and trademarks, and profits are generated by organised criminal gangs, siphoning resources from corporations and governments.
 Purchasing a fake handbag or sweater may not have particularly harmful outcomes for consumers.
 However, fake medical supplies or poorly wired electronic goods can lead to catastrophic consequences and lengthy litigation.
 Pharmaceutical companies, in particular, are under enormous regulatory pressure to protect consumers from counterfeit, stolen, or harmful goods.

 Thanks to blockchain’s smart contract feature, companies can help to eliminate supply chain fraud by removing the possibility of human corruption, error, or tampering.
 They can program specific outcomes to be executed when certain conditions are met, thus automating the process of verifying goods.
 Through QR codes, chips, or encryption codes on products, their authenticity can be instantly verified, delivering transparency to all parties and eliminating fraudulent practices.